-Section 03 Analysis of relevant data Examples of data can range from census data to customer satisfaction surveys.
+Section 03 Analysis of relevant data

+Examples of data can range from census data to customer satisfaction surveys.
 Data should involve

 specialist data and information and where possible, be disaggregated by different equality strands.

 Documents and data LBHF:

 reviewed RBKC:

 WCC:

 New research

-New research

 Section 04 Consultation Complete this section if you have decided to supplement existing data by carrying out additional consultation.
-Consultation in each borough All three boroughs Consultation is planned as follows: Statutory duty to consult parents of children with SEN: following return of tenders Proposed changes to Transport Management Service (employees): consultation has started and is on going Proposed changes to Transport Management Service (parents, carers, service users, schools, day centres etc): following confirmation of proposed arrangements - after award of contracts off the framework Transport Operator Framework (parents, carers, service users where individual transport is affected): Once arrangements have been proposed - after award of contracts off the framework Rationalisation of routes and transport arrangements (parents, carers, service users if changes affect their transport arrangements; employees if arrangements materially affect work duties): Once arrangements have been proposed - after award of contracts off the framework As consultation is planned around a number of stages in this process, it is important to ensure that this is carried out using methods that ensure all service users including those with disabilities can participate.
-Additional consultations regarding eligibility policies is also planned or has taken place.
-Analysis of consultation outcomes for each borough All three boroughs To take place after each consultation exercise.
-EIA to be amended and developed further if additional issues are identified which have an impact on people with one or more protected characteristics.
+Consultation in each All three boroughs borough Consultation undertaken and planned as follows: Statutory duty to consult parents of children with SEN: Consultation undertaken with teachers and parents of SEN children regarding changes to service provision including potential outsourcing (LBHF May - July 2010) Further consultation planned (LBHF/RBKC/WCC) July - September 2013 to inform call offs and mobilisation Proposed changes to Transport Management Service (employees): consultation has started and is on going

+Proposed changes to Transport Management Service (parents, carers, service users, schools, day centres etc): Consultation undertaken with parents of SEN children regarding changes to service provision including potential outsourcing (LBHF May - July 2010) Consultation with day care centre managers, other adult service partners and adult service users LBHF May - July 2010 and August/September 2012 Further consultation planned (LBHF/RBKC/WCC) July - September 2013 to inform call offs and mobilisation Transport Operator Framework (parents, carers, service users where individual transport is affected): Consultation undertaken with parents of SEN children regarding changes to service provision including potential outsourcing (LBHF May - July 2010) Consultation undertaken with parents of SEN children regarding changes to service provision including potential outsourcing (LBHF May - July 2010) Consultation with day care centre managers, other adult service partners and adult service users LBHF May - July 2010 and August/September 2012 Further consultation planned (LBHF/RBKC/WCC) July - September 2013 to inform call offs and mobilisation Rationalisation of routes and transport arrangements (parents, carers, service users if changes affect their transport arrangements; employees if arrangements materially affect work duties): Once arrangements have been proposed - after award of contracts off the framework - see above.
+Analysis of As consultation is planned around a number of stages in this process, it is important to ensure that this is carried out using methods that ensure all service users including those with disabilities can participate.
+Additional consultations regarding eligibility policies have taken place. consultation All three boloughs outcomes for each Consultation with ASC service users highlighted the following areas as being key: borough Punctuality of buses Route planning Ouality of buses Quality of buses Drivers Consultation with teachers and parents of SEN children highlighted the following areas as being key:

+PART A, OPEN Final

+Time keeping

+Punctuality

+Quality of travel assistance arrangements

+Consistency of travel assistance arrangements

+Safety

+As noted above this has already been taken into consideration as part of specifications and evaluations of tenders and will be used again to inform call offs, routing and mobilisation

+As consultation is ongoing through various stages of the procurement, EIA will be amended and developed further if additional issues are identified which have an impact on people with one or more protected characteristics.